ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 ### 2021/04/21

-Dear Diary, i'm also learning Rust, it's not as easy as typescript (obviously).
+Dear Diary, I'm also learning Rust, it's not as easy as typescript (obviously).

 I gave up on the SSTIC challenge, i still have a long way to go i guess.
 The difficulty gap between the 1st and 2nd flag is hardcore.
 I hope the solution to the 2nd flag isn't some obvious trap i failed to notice.
-(probably is. i think i'll be upset when i'll read the solution)
+(probably is. i think I'll be upset when I'll read the solution)

 I should go back trying to find bug in stuff.

 ~~I haven't read the PostgreSQL source code for a long time.
-Guess i'll just do that.
+Guess I'll just do that.
 Easy, peaceful, no stress.~~ I'm an idiot.

 ---

 ### 2021/05/12

-Dear Diary, i'm learning rust. it's very time-consuming, sorry.
+Dear Diary, I'm learning rust. it's very time-consuming, sorry.

 ---